Quick Answer

 What Replaces ArcPy Spatial Analyst for Raster Processing?

 Rasterio handles raster I/O, while NumPy and xarray perform raster algebra.
 This combination replaces arcpy.sa (Spatial Analyst).
 It's more explicit than Spatial Analyst's Map Algebra, but offers better performance, native cloud integration (COG, S3), and works without ArcGIS licensing.
 For raster operations, Rasterio is the GeoPandas equivalent.
 It's lower-level than Spatial Analyst (more explicit NumPy operations), but offers better performance and cloud integration.
+For raster-specific workflows, see our ArcPy to Rasterio migration guide for detailed code patterns covering slope, aspect, zonal statistics, and Cloud-Optimized GeoTIFF output.

 PATTERN: READ RASTER, APPLY CALCULATION